Allen5288/AI-FullStack-Web-Platform-Knowledge-Notes/01 - Frontend/07 - Test.md

 ### How to test a Form:

 - Rendering (UI elements show correctly).
-- User interactions (typing, selecting, submitting).07070707 -
+- User interactions (typing, selecting, submitting).
 - Validation and error messages.
 - Submission logic (like calling a handler or sending data).